scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLLedger.md

 ### Use the same binary name, package name, and class name when you register the contract

-If the binary name, package name, and class name are different when you register the contract, you cannot execute such a contract after you register it.
+If the binary name, package name, and class name are different when you register the contract, you cannot execute that contract after registering it.

 #### Binary name and class name are different (you cannot execute this contract)